AleidvdZ/python_challenge/README.md

 Finished PyBank.
 Rounding help from: https://www.programiz.com/python-programming/methods/built-in/round Got help from TA Andrew K. in figuring out how to call out the month by using the index position.
 Printing to .txt file https://stackoverflow.com/questions/36571560/directing-print-output-to-a-txt-file

+5/16 PyPoll
+OK after a lot of work looping through the candidate list I found this resource to id the unique candidates in the election data: https://www.digitalocean.com/community/tutorials/get-unique-values-from-a-list-in-python
+Working through counting votes per candidate